 The Rua da Madalena building also has private studios, 1 and 2 bedroom apartments and a large duplex apartment on the top floor, all stylishly interior designed and decorated.

 All rooms and apartments at Same Same Living include high-speed wifi, water, electricity and weekly cleaning.

-The Beco building is perhaps better suited for people staying for a shorter time while the shared floors and studios in the Rua da Madalena building have a more residential feel and may be better suited for longer stays.
-In fact, Same Same co-living has a growing number of co-livers staying long term, the longest being two years.
+The Beco building is perhaps better suited for people staying a shorter time with its more hostel vibe while the shared floors and studios in the Rua da Madalena building have a more residential feel and may be better suited for longer stays.

 Whichever building you stay in, you’ll find they share a very similar design DNA.